BigBahss/vscode-cmantic/README.md

 `Add Definition` will look for definitions of neighboring declarations in the target file and try to place new definitions next to them.
 If a neighboring definition cannot be found then the new definition will be placed at the end of the file.
 Additionally, `Add Definition` will respect the formatting of your code and will intelligently adapt the whitespace allignment in the case of multi-line declarations.
 The placement of the opening curly brace can be controlled with the setting `Curly Brace Format: Function` for C and C++, each.
 By default, the new definition will be revealed in the editor when added.
 This can be disabled with `Reveal New Definition` in the settings.

+You may also generate many definitions at a time by selecting `Add Definitions...` in the `Refactor...` menu.
+This command will find all undefined function in the file and prompt you to select which ones to add definitions for.
+After selecting functions you will be prompted to select which file to add the definitions to (either the same file, or the matching source file).
+If a matching source file doesn't already exist, you can select to create one (this invokes [Create Matching Source File](#create-matching-source-file)).

 #### **Generate Constructor**

 `Generate Constructor` extends `Add Definition` by prompting you to select what you want to initialize in the constructor (delegating constructor, base class constructor(s), member variables) and will generate the boiler-plate for the initializer list.